nesi/puppet-puppet/README.markdown

 * **puppetmaster_package**: Sets the name of the puppetmaster package to install.
 Defaults to `puppetmaster_passenger`.
 * **puppetmaster_docroot**: Sets the docroot where the puppetmasterd application is installed.
 The default setting is `/usr/share/puppet/rack/puppetmasterd/public`.
 * **servername**: Sets the servername used by the web application.
 The default value is the FQDN of the node.
+* **manifest**: This sets the manifest file or directory (file only for Puppet versions before 3.5.0) that puppet will use as the root manifest.
+The default is undefined, which removes the manifest setting from `puppet.conf` and the default value `/etc/puppet/manifests/site.pp` is used.

 ### Troubleshooting